minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

               static_configs:
               - targets: [minio.example.net]

-- Select an appropriate ``scrape_interval`` value to ensure each scraping operation completes before the next one begins.
+- Set an appropriate ``scrape_interval`` value to ensure each scraping operation completes before the next one begins.
   The recommended value is 60 seconds.

   Some deployments require a longer scrape interval due to the number of metrics being scraped.